 It is impossible to express the horror of my soul all the while I did it.
-When I went away I had no heart to run, or scarce to mend my pace.
+When I went away I had no heart to run, or scarce to mend my pace20.
 I crossed the street indeed, and went down the first turning I came to, and I think it was a street that went through into

 - Fenchurch Street.
-From hence I crossed and turned through so many ways and turnings, that I could never tell which way it was, nor where I went; for I felt not the ground I stepped on, and the farther I was out of danger, the faster I went, till, tired and out of breath, I was forced to sit down on a little bench at a door, and then I began to recover, and found I was got into Thames Street, near Billingsgate.
+From hence I crossed and turned through so many ways and turnings, that I could never tell which way it was, nor where I went; for I felt not the ground I stepped on, and the farther I was out of danger, the faster I went, till, tired and out of breath21, I was forced to sit down on a little bench at a door, and then I began to recover, and found I was got into Thames Street, near Billingsgate.
 I rested me a little and went on; my blood was all in a fire, my heart beat as if I was in a sudden fright.
-In short, I was - under such a surprise that I still knew not whither I was going, or what to do.
+In short, I was - 45 on; my blood was all in a fire, my heart beat as if I was in a sudden fright.
+In short, under such a surprise that I still knew not whither I was going, or what to do.